F5Networks/f5-common-python/README.md

 [![Build Status](https://travis-ci.com/F5Networks/f5-common-python.svg?token=s9yQgrQoSkLe6ec4WQKS&branch=develop)](https://travis-ci.com/F5Networks/f5-common-python)

 ## Introduction
-F5 Networks BIG-IP and BIG-IQ python API.

- TODO: Add something more meaningful
+F5 Networks BIG-IP python SDK.
+This project implements an SDK for the iControl REST interface for the BigIP.
+Users of this library can create, edit, update, and delete configuration objects on a BigIP device.

 ### Submodules

 #### bigip
 Python API for configuring objects on a BIG-IP device and gathering information from the device via the REST API.

-#### bigiq
-TODO: Lets figure out what this does and if we should even have it in this library

 ## Installation
 ```